gravitational/careers/devops-engineer.md

 * Build deployment automation tools with Go, Terraform, Kubernetes and containers.
 * Tweak, setup and configure networking automation, write CNI plugins and contribute to open source automation tools.

+## Tech

+You don't have to be an expert in these things, but you should be ready and excited to become one:

+* Kubernetes and containers
+* Ansible
+* AWS management, Terraform
+* Linux administration, Linux networking

 ## Location

 We would prefer everyone to be in San Francisco or Berlin and we can relocate you.
 We will consider remote option for experienced candidates with a history of getting things done.